 How to Potty Train Your Parrot

-You can’t potty train your bird to go outside and use the bathroom.
+You can’t potty train your parrot to go outside and use the bathroom.
 However, you can teach it to go in a designated spot.
 This saves you the effort of cleaning its entire cage or searching your whole house for droppings:

 - Start by paying attention to when your parrot goes.
 What are the signs?
-Do they lift their feathers?
-Do a little dance?

 How Long Does It Take For Parrots To Learn Tricks?

-Depending on the trick, it may take a parrot a few days or a few months to perfect it.
+Depending on the trick, it may take a parrot a few days or months to perfect it.
 Don’t expect your parrot to get the idea after the first session.
 Every parrot learns at a different rate.